-How Long Does Probate Take?
-Georgia Probate Process Timeline
+How Long Does Probate Take in Georgia?

 As you prepare to go through the process of probating a loved one’s estate, it is important to set reasonable expectations.
 When the process does not go as smoothly as you might expect, you can easily feel frustrated by the rules, processes, and waiting periods involved.
 Conversely, if you are unnecessarily apprehensive about probate, you may feel too overwhelmed to think clearly about the process.

 Typically, probate takes somewhere in the range of six months to a year.
 Assuming your loved one left an estate plan of moderate complexity and there are no significant disagreements among family members, you can get through probate without too much trouble.
 As a judicial process, probate inherently takes time, but the timeline usually moves at a reasonable pace when you consider all of the various steps involved.

 How Long Does Probate Take?
 Preparation, Steps and Other Considerations

 The duration of probate in any particular case will depend on a number of factors that are unique to the deceased’s estate and his or her surviving family members’ personal circumstances.
 In all cases, the basic steps are generally the same, but certain factors can lengthen (or shorten) various stages of the process.
 The basic steps involved in Georgia probate are as follows:

 1. Applying to the Probate Court

 Initiating probate involves applying to the probate court.
 The court will appoint a personal representative (or “executor”) based on the terms of the deceased’s will.
 If there is not a will that names a personal representative, the court will appoint a personal representative pursuant to Georgia law.

 Once appointed, the deceased’s personal representative must identify any and all assets belonging to the estate.
 The personal representative must also appropriately manage the estate’s assets while probate is pending, which may include obtaining insurance and investing for the estate’s benefit.